 The door slams shut.
 Without looking up from her writing, she says, "The door MUST be left ajar."

+Around me were other capable people and although we did not make eye contact, I knew she was talking to me.
 I walked over to the door and with purpose, opened it wide so the one who had just slammed the door, could see my presence.

-it, made eye contact, then allowed him to be shielded from view by closing the door a bit but kept it ajar so he knew I cared and for his safety.
+I kept a straight face, my poker face they have dubbed it, made eye contact, then allowed him to be shielded from view by closing the door a bit but kept it ajar so he knew I cared and for his safety.

 ~~

 ...and so he rocks in the chair and raises his hand towards me.
-He tel
+He tells me to look at it.

 I walk close enough to view but kept a safe distance.
 I see the back of a pale hand that is covered in scars.
 I nod my head in acknowledgment.

-at his young age, he even knows the meaning of, he begins to tell me the story of his hand and his world.
+Using language more fitting a bar conversation, and words I am unsure at his young age, he even knows the meaning of, he begins to tell me the story of his hand and his world.
 He says he wants to kill everyone in the world and mostly hates his family.
 They never listen, they only talk at him.
 They don't understand and always demand he said.

 His rocking in the chair increased to a fast pace.
 Then, with a quick gesture, he raises up the back of his scarred hand in my direction again.
 I have a surge of fear rush through me but the compassion I have for this young man because of his deep pain, overtakes the fear and so I stand unshaken.